E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Experiments

 \subsection{Case Study}

-\textbf{\method{} correctly identifies the binding site in an unseen large protein.} Figure~\ref{fig:case_6n94_pocket} shows a representative case, which contains a large protein target unseen in training.
-This is a challenging example in blind docking, where the models have zero knowledge of the binding site.
-While QVina-W, EquiBind and TankBind dock to three distinct binding sites away from the ground truth, \method{} (shown in magenta) correctly identifies the native binding site and generates a pose with a low RMSD of 4.2 \AA{}.
-Further examination on the self-confidence score shows this pose is the only one with confidence above 0.91, while poses at other binding sites all have confidence below 0.86 (Figure~\ref{fig:confidence_select}).
+\textbf{\method{} correctly identifies the binding site in an unseen large protein.} Figure~\ref{fig:case_6n94_pocket} shows a representative case of a challenging example in blind docking.
+For an unseen protein, \method{} (shown in magenta) correctly identifies the native binding site with a low RMSD of 4.2 \AA{}, while QVina-W, EquiBind and TankBind dock to three distinct binding sites away from the ground truth.
+Further examination of the self-confidence score shows this pose is the only one with confidence above 0.91, while poses at other binding sites all have confidence below 0.86 (Figure~\ref{fig:confidence_select}).

 \textbf{\method{} strikes a balance between modeling protein-ligand interaction and structure validity.} Figure~\ref{fig:case_6qlr_pose} presents the docking result of a small protein.
 All methods except TankBind identify the correct binding site, with \method{} prediction aligning better to the ground truth protein-ligand interaction pattern.
-Interestingly, TankBind produces a knotted structure which is invalid in nature.
+Interestingly, TankBind produces a knotted structure that is invalid in nature.
 This shows that the two-stage approach might generate invalid protein-ligand distance maps that can not be transformed into plausible structures in the distance-to-coordinate optimization stage.